vikrant82/ocmonitor-share/README.md

 Transform your OpenCode usage data into beautiful, actionable insights with comprehensive analytics, real-time monitoring, and professional reporting capabilities.

+**⚠️ Disclaimer** - This application is not affiliated with OpenCode AI.
+It is an independent community tool for monitoring OpenCode usage.

 [![Sessions Summary Screenshot](screenshots/sessions-summary.png)](screenshots/sessions-summary.png)

 ## 🌟 Features